Chip Ganassi Racing: IndyCar Series history

 For 2021, Felix Rosenqvist left the team to join Arrow McLaren SP with Alex Palou taking his seat.
 The team also expanded to 4 cars for the first time since 2017 with 7 time NASCAR Cup Series champion Jimmie Johnson driving the road and street courses in the No. 48 car.
 For the ovals, they have former driver Tony Kanaan.
 The team scored the most wins by any team in the IndyCar series.
 Dixon would take only one win on the season and was not able his title.
 His teammates Palou and Ericsson had breakout years.
 Ericsson took wins at Detroit and the inaugural round at Nashville while Palou would take wins at Barber, Road America, and Portland to win his first IndyCar championship.
 Palou would become the third Ganassi driver to win the IndyCar Series championship since the team joined the IndyCar Series and the first one other than Dixon since 2011.

+After 26 years together, Scott Dixon parted ways with the team, leaving the no. 9 PNC Bank Honda vacant for 2027.